Him4enko/URL_Shortener/README.md

 My first serious project (as I believe)
 License: MIT License

-Thank you for visiting this project :) :fa-heart:
+Thank you for visiting this project :)